-For Bentley traditionalists, however, the W12 returns, boasting 6.0-liters, twin turbochargers and 567 horsepower and 516 lb-ft of torque.
+For Bentley traditionalists, however, twin-turbocharged 6.0-liter W12 carries on with an output of 567 horsepower and 516 lb-ft of torque.
 Lighter than the outgoing model thanks to some material changes throughout, the revised W12 sprints to 60 mph in 4.4 seconds.

-It sends power to all four wheels via a new six-speed automatic capable of delivering gear-skipping double downshifts for improved response.
+The twelve-cylinder sends power to all four wheels via an eight-speed automatic capable of delivering gear-skipping double downshifts for improved response.
 Fuel economy is rated at 12 mpg in the city and 19 mpg on the highway.

-The Continental GT's all-wheel-drive system has also been revised.
-Sending power to an increased width track, the system now splits 40 percent of the power to the front wheels and 60 percent to the rear to reduce understeer.
-New 20 and 21-inch alloy wheels are available.
+The Continental GTC's all-wheel-drive system splits 40 percent of the power to the front wheels and 60 percent to the rear to reduce understeer.
+Both 20 and 21-inch alloy wheels are available.

-Inside, the interior was treated to a thorough refresh centered around a sweeping dashboard and instrument panel finished in premium, soft-touch leather hides.
-New front and rear seats improve comfort, Bentley says, while new touchscreen, 30GB infotainment system introduces advanced satellite navigation with dynamic route guidance, seven-digit postcode entry and Google Map compatibility for certain North American, Asian and European markets.
+The cockpit is centered around a sweeping dashboard and instrument panel finished in premium, soft-touch leather hides.
+A touchscreen-based, 30GB infotainment system introduces advanced satellite navigation with dynamic route guidance, seven-digit postcode entry and Google Map compatibility for certain North American, Asian and European markets.

 The audio systems feature the latest wide frequency Balance Mode Radiator speakers as standard, as well as Dirac Dimensions DSP for exceptional sound reproduction (Naim for Bentley premium audio).

-In terms of price, image and sheer luxuriousness, the Continental GT is a bit unique - but don't be surprised to see the big Bentley compared with the Audi R8, BMW 6-Series or one of many Porsche 911 Carrera models.
+In terms of price, image and sheer luxuriousness, the Continental GT is a bit unique - but don't be surprised to see the big Bentley compared with the Audi R8 Plus, the Aston Martin DB9 one of many Porsche 911 Carrera models.